Rigid analytic Stein algebraic groups are affine: Formal functions on the universal vector extension

+Let $K$ be a complete non-trivially valued non-Archimedean field and $R$ its ring of integers.
+Let $\alpha \colon A \to \Spf(R)$ be a formal abelian scheme, $F$ a free $R$-module of finite rank, $\phi \colon \omega_{\check{A}} \to F$ a homomorphism of $R$-modules, and $(\cF)$ the short exact sequence of $\cO_A$-modules obtained as the push-out of $(\cU_A)$ along $\phi$.
 Let $\bbP(\cF)$ be the projective bundle of line subbundles of the vector bundle $\cF$.
 The projective bundle $\bbP(\alpha^\ast F)$ is a relative Cartier divisor in $\bbP(\cF)$.
 Let be its complement, suppose that cokernel $C$ of $\phi$ is a torsion-free (hence locally free of finite rank) and define a morphism of formal $R$-schemes

-by arguing as in \ref{sec:AlgebraicFunctionsVectorExtensions}.
+by arguing as in \Cref{sec:AlgebraicFunctionsVectorExtensions}.
 Let $\pi \colon \bbP(\cF) \to A$ denote the structural morphism.

 \begin{theorem} Suppose that the $R$-module $C$ is torsion-free.
 Then, with the notation introduced above, \begin{enumerate} \item for a vector bundle $V$ on $A$ such that $\Gamma(A, V) = 0$,